shyam/mediawiki-automation/README.md

 ### Notes:

-* HAProxy is configured to run as a sticky loadbalancer as MediaWiki stores sessions on local PHP disk cache.
+* HAProxy is configured to run as a sticky loadbalancer as MediaWiki stores sessions on local disk.
 * The MediaWiki instance is pending first time configuration.
 * The MediaWiki instance can be accessed under `http://LOADBALANCER_PUBLIC_IP/mediawiki/`
 * Basic SSH hardening and instance prep. has been automated for all the nodes.
 Refer `roles/base` for more information.